 And here is how the login panel looks like after the identity is mined.
 Open the URL in the tor browser.

 As censorship is increasing throughout the world, we need more tools like ORC to protect investigative journalism.
-No matter what ideology one falls in, it is extremely important to speak the truth and stand in support for those who are at the front-line, ie. journalists and activists.
+No matter what ideology one falls in, it is essential to speak the truth and support those at the front line, i.e., journalists and activists.